404brainnotfind/portfolio/README.md

 2. Deploy the updated site with `ghp-import output -b gh-pages`
 3. Push the changes to GitHub with `git push origin gh-pages`

-Remember that GitHub Pages may also take a few minutes to reflect your changes after pushing.
+Tips: GitHub Pages may also take a few minutes to reflect your changes after pushing.

 ### How do I add images to my resume site?